 These resistances developed wherever the enslaved lived, as in southern Morocco, where the Gnawas are the musical pride of the country.
 UNESCO is working to preserve and enhance this heritage through publications, debates and other public meetings so that its memory can contribute to the recognition of the cultural contributions of people of African descent.

 Furthermore, in keeping with UNESCO's commitment to supporting artists, the "Routes of Enslaved Peoples" Project seeks to develop and accompany contemporary creations on the themes of slavery, the slave trade and its contemporary consequences.

 Marcus Miller, Spokesperson

-Marcus Miller, renowned American jazz musician, composer and producer, was nominated UNESCO Artist for Peace and Spokesperson for the Slave Route Project, by UNESCO's Director-General, on 4 July 2013.
+Marcus Miller, renowned American jazz musician, composer and producer, was nominated UNESCO Artist for Peace and Spokesperson for the "Routes of Enslaved Peoples" Project, by UNESCO's Director-General, on 4 July 2013.